Skip to main content

 We Ate Our Own Dog Food (And It Was Delicious)

-For months, cStar's support page at cstar.help/support used the same pre-built widgets we give every customer on day one.
-A search bar powered by our Library embed.
-A floating chat bubble in the corner.
+For months, cStar's support page at cstar.help/support ran on the same pre-built widgets we give every customer on day one.
+Search bar powered by our Library embed.
+Floating chat bubble in the corner.
 It worked.
 It was fine.

-We built a Headless SDK that lets developers create completely custom support experiences — search, chat, ticket management, customer portals — all through clean APIs and a JavaScript SDK.
-And yet our own support page looked like... every other support page.
+We'd shipped a Headless SDK that lets developers create completely custom support experiences -- search, chat, ticket management, customer portals -- all through clean APIs and JavaScript.
+Our own support page looked like every other support page on the internet.
+A chef eating frozen dinners.
+A mechanic taking the bus.
+A Time Lord stuck in a phone booth that's just... a phone booth.

 So we rebuilt it.